Zhabonchik/public-obsidian-vault-java-concurrency/content/research/Achieving SOTA on OpenToM with DSPy.md

   - "#ml"
   - blog
   - research
+author: Courtland Leer & Vince Trost
+description: How we achieved state-of-the-art results on the OpenToM theory-of-mind benchmark using DSPy to learn few-shot examples with GPT-3.5-turbo.
 ---
 ![[robot_cafe.png]]

-## TL;DR
+# TL;DR

-We used [DSPy](https://dspy-docs.vercel.app/) to achieve SOTA results on the [OpenToM](https://github.com/seacowx/OpenToM) benchmark using `gpt-3.5-turbo`.
-The benchmark's creators suggest language models fall short when modeling mental states and psychology, but we find using DSPy to learn few-shot examples leads to significantly outperforming all the models tested (`gpt-4-turbo` included) along this precise axis.
+*We used [DSPy](https://dspy-docs.vercel.app/) to achieve SOTA results on the [OpenToM](https://github.com/seacowx/OpenToM) benchmark using `gpt-3.5-turbo`.
+The benchmark's creators suggest language models fall short when modeling mental states and psychology, but we find using DSPy to learn few-shot examples leads to significantly outperforming all the models tested (`gpt-4-turbo` included) along this precise axis.*

-The fact you can learn few-shot examples to make a small, fast model perform just as well on a task as a large, slow one is significant.
-This signals to us a need to broaden the scope of methods for evaluating Theory of Mind capabilities in LLMs, because the social cognition needed to [[Humans like personalization |build great products]] goes far beyond just answering questions about stories.
+*The fact you can learn few-shot examples to make a small, fast model perform just as well on a task as a large, slow one is significant.
+This signals to us a need to broaden the scope of methods for evaluating Theory of Mind capabilities in LLMs, because the social cognition needed to [[Humans like personalization |build great products]] goes far beyond just answering questions about stories.*

-## The OpenToM Dataset
+# The OpenToM Dataset
 On February 14th, 2024 a paper dropped on ArXiv introducing the OpenToM benchmark: a new dataset to use for evaluating Theory of Mind (ToM) in Large Language Models.
 ToM evals are typically borrowed from developmental psychology and consist of character-driven scenarios.
 The language model is asked to answer questions about various aspects of the characters' mental states.
 This ability has traditionally been thought of to be uniquely human (or limited to a very few species), but language models are starting to exhibit some level of proficiency in this task as well.

 The authors of this paper point out how the characters in existing datasets lack personality traits or preferences, along with motivations for their actions.
 To remedy this, they devised a generation pipeline that does the following: